-One of the prettiest destinations you will visit.
-Munnar is a place unlike any other.
-Lush green rolling hills, tea plantations as far as the eyes can see and the Western Ghats for company, these are just some of the reasons why Munnar is one of south India’s most loved hill stations.
+One of the prettiest destinations you will visit, Munnar is a place unlike any other.
+Lush green rolling hills, tea plantations as far as the eyes can see and the Western Ghats for company, these are just some of the reasons why Munnar is one of South India’s most loved hill stations.

 This would not be the only transformation Munnar would go through.
-The introduction of cultivating Tea would rapidly change everything, towards the late 1900’s a lot of companies including the Finlay Muir and company (one of the biggest tea producers). realized the potential of producing tea in the lush hills of Munnar and quickly bought 33 estates to ramp up their tea production efforts.
+The introduction of cultivating tea would rapidly change everything.
+Towards the late 1900s, a lot of companies including the Finlay Muir and company (one of the biggest tea producers) realized the potential of producing tea in the lush hills of Munnar and quickly bought 33 estates to ramp up their tea production efforts.

 In 1963, Tata group made its entry into the tea industry along with Finlay, they formed the Tata Finlay group and by extension Tata Tea Limited was founded.
 This led to two things, tea became the most largely produced crop in the region, making Munnar the tea haven that it is today.
 People started to take note of Munnar as a destination.
 The urge to see the beautiful tea plantation and unwind amidst these beautiful hills led to Munnar becoming one of the prominent tourist destinations in the world.

-By Air – Munnar is a relatively small hill station and does not have an airport of its own.
+Munnar is a relatively small hill station and does not have an airport of its own.
 The closest airport to Munnar is the Cochin International airport, which is about 3 hours away.
 Cochin is extremely well connected to most metros and tourist attractions in the country.
 Flying into Cochin and driving to Munnar is one of the most popular options for people traveling from outside South India.

 Winter months are the best time to visit Munnar, anytime from September up until March is ideally the best time.
 Summer months from April to June are also relatively pleasant and definitely a good enough time to visit.
-Avoid monsoon months, from June to August.
+Avoid the monsoon months, i.e. from June to August.
 Munnar receives a lot of rainfall and your plans to explore Munnar during this period can be severely disrupted.
-If you find yourself in Munnar in August, try to attend the Onam celebration that are widely celebrated across the valley.
+If you find yourself in Munnar in August, try to attend the Onam celebrations that are widely celebrated across the valley.

-Getting around Munnar
+Getting Around Munnar